 Image credit: Taronga Zoo | Facebook

 Lions and tigers and bears oh my, Taronga Zoo is home to over 4,000 animals and Sydney’s only cable car; the Sky Safari.
-For countless hours of family fun, explore the zoo’s grounds or catch a seal or bird show.
-Perfect for the aspiring zoo keeper, kids can hear from the expert keepers and learn facts about animals every day of the week, all year round.
-Catch a ferry across Sydney’s sparkling darling harbour from Circular Quay to make the experience even more fun.
+For countless hours of family fun, explore the zoo’s grounds and meet the zoo’s adorable animals like Blair (an endangered Australian Sea Lion) and young Koala joeys Eugene, Busta and Yanada, catch a crawly critters, bird or seal show, and take a ride on the Wildlife Express electric train (free for members or $5).
+Perfect for the aspiring zoo keeper, Taronga Zoo is open every day of the week, all year round.
+For the full experience, catch a ferry across Sydney’s sparkling Darling Harbour from Circular Quay.

 Sydney Sea Life Aquarium